 - Maker’s Mark Cask Strength.
 This blend offers a special collection of up to 19 different barrels, using red winter wheat and barley mash bill.

 - Knob Creek 9 Year Single Barrel Reserve.
 Unblended and hand selected, this bourbon has a vanilla and spicy flavor blend, bottled at 120 proof.

 Since the Kentucky Derby is usually on the first Saturday in May, it might be a bit too late to join in on the fun by drinking a Mint Julep there.
 However, that doesn’t mean that this isn’t a great day to gather a few friends or family members together to enjoy all of the good things about this refreshing cocktail!

 Have friends bring various ingredients such as different types of bourbon, fresh mint sprigs, or extra rocks glasses.
 Be sure to have a blender ready to crush the ice if it doesn’t come pre-crushed.

 For those who love the association, the Mint Julep has to the Kentucky Derby, the party can certainly be themed around wearing traditional garb, especially the pastel-colored summer dresses and fancy hats.
-Mint Julep Day is a great reason to dress up and have fun!
+National Mint Julep Day is a great reason to dress up and have fun!